 - strengthening of antioxidant enzymatic activity (Copper, Zinc, Manganese Superoxide dismutase)

 But it’s not just CBD that is an antioxidant.
 The terpenes and flavonoids, also synthesized active ingredients by the cannabis plant, have beneficial properties in fighting against cellular aging.
 The beta-caryophyllene terpene, in addition to its anti-inflammatory and muscle relaxant potential, is recognized as a very effective antioxidant.
 It is also found in black pepper, hops, basil, cloves, and oregano.
 Finally, cannabis seeds (hemp seeds) also have a high potential against oxidation thanks to their high carotene concentration.
+If you are looking for an alternative for smoking tobacco or Cannabis, check this non tobacco pouches.

 - In conclusion, oxidative stress is a natural, inevitable phenomenon responsible for cellular aging.
 Antioxidants help slow down and fight degeneration.
 Although they are naturally present in the body, it is advisable to strengthen them with foods with a high ORAC index and food supplements.
 To benefit from the antioxidant properties of all the active ingredients of plants and cannabis, broad-spectrum extracts are to be preferred because they ensure the entourage effect.